DarthParametric/WOTR_Custom_Soundset_Balthasar_Gelt/README.md

 - If you wish to use the optional included custom portraits, copy the folders into `%UserProfile%\AppData\LocalLow\Owlcat Games\Pathfinder Wrath of the Righteous\Portraits` (on Windows).

 # Thanks & Acknowledgements
-- Uses [OwlcatNuGetTemplates](https://github.com/xADDBx/OwlcatNuGetTemplates) as a basis.
+- Uses the `wrathsoundvoicemod` mod template from [OwlcatNuGetTemplates](https://github.com/xADDBx/OwlcatNuGetTemplates) as a basis.
-- microsoftenator2022 - Provided lots of help with troubleshooting the Wwise setup (as well as extensive work on the original `wrathsoundmod` template) and provided corrections, fixes and suggestions for various coding issues, especially disabling the vanilla casting chants.
+- microsoftenator2022 - Provided lots of help with troubleshooting the original Wwise and project setup, leading to the creation of the dedicated `wrathsoundvoicemod` template (as well as extensive work on the original `wrathsoundmod` template) and provided corrections, fixes and suggestions for various coding issues, especially disabling the vanilla casting chants.
 - Everyone in the `#mod-dev-technical` channel of the Owlcat Discord server for various modding-related discussions and suggestions, help troubleshooting issues, and answering general questions.
 - Original audio taken from Creative Assembly's Total War Warhammer.